|Values are valid only on day of printing.|

-Peripheral blood mononuclear cells (1 x10 cells/mL) in RPMI 1640 medium supplemented with L-glutamine and 5% human AB serum are added in duplicate to 16 wells of a sterile, flat-bottom, 48-well culture plate that contains either medium plus 5% AB serum alone (unstimulated) or varying concentrations of anti-CD3 antibody (aCD3) or anti-CD3 plus anti-CD28 antibodies (aCD28) in a 1:2 concentration or anti-CD3 costimulated with exogenous interleukin-2 (IL2).
+Peripheral blood mononuclear cells (1 x10 cells/mL) in RPMI 1640 medium supplemented with L-glutamine and 5% human AB serum are added to wells of a sterile, flat-bottom, 48-well culture plate that contains either medium plus 5% AB serum alone (unstimulated) or varying concentrations of anti-CD3 antibody (aCD3) or anti-CD3 plus anti-CD28 antibodies (aCD28) in a 1:2 concentration or anti-CD3 costimulated with exogenous interleukin-2 (IL2).
 Cells are incubated for 72 hours, after which EdU (thymidine analog) is added to all wells where it becomes incorporated into the synthesizing DNA during a second incubation of 18 to 24 hours.
 A daily experimental normal control is included with each batch of patient samples to serve as an internal control.

 Monday through Friday